-who do not know God (ULT) who are not God's people (UST)
+the ones not knowing God (ULT) who are not God's people (UST)

 Here, who do not know God is meant to give further information about the Gentiles.
-If this is not understood in your language, you can make the relationship between these phrases clearer.
+If this is not understood in your language, you could make the relationship between these phrases clearer.
 Alternate translation: "who have no relationship with God" or "who remain ignorant of God" (See: Distinguishing Versus Informing or Reminding)

-- the passion of lust
+- the} passion of lust

 - Gentiles

-- who do...know
+- knowing

 - God